 There are a LOT of restaurants in Pismo Beach, I was really surprised to be honest.
 A lot of times in these small towns, there just isn’t a great food scene.
 But we almost had too many good choices to pick from during our trip, it was hard to decide!
 Come to Pismo ready to eat, that’s my best advice.

 Up in Shell Beach is Cape Cod Eatery, which I immediately fell in love with.
-This seafood joint has tons of outdoor seating around fire pits, string lights and a fun neon sign for those nighttime ~vibes~.
+This seafood joint offers of outdoor seating around fire pits, string lights and a fun neon sign for those nighttime ~vibes~.
 They have one of those “pour your own beer” taps so you can try a bunch of different brews.

 And best of all, their food is SO DANG GOOD.
 I recommend you get the chowder bread bolls or a lobster roll.
 But honestly, you can’t go wrong here.
 It’s all tasty and they give big servings.
 It can get a bit crowded around dinner time so be prepared to wait on a weekend, but it’s worth it.
 There isn’t exactly a lot of things to do in Pismo Beach at night, but this place always has a fun nightlife vibe.

 This is THE donut joint in town.
 Expect to have to stand in alien at least 20 minutes and donuts WILL sell out by 11am, if not earlier.
 We tried to swing by one day around 10am only to find them closed since all the donuts had sold out!
 We came back the next day around 8am instead.
 I recommend grabbing a box of fun donut flavors (like matcha or bacon!) and taking them to the beach to eat for breakfast one morning.